The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 7. Celtic Dreamer

-The Celtic Dreamer is a Zierer Wave Swinger ride that is themed around the Children of Lir of Irish mythology who were turned into swans by their jealous stepmother.
+The Celtic Dreamer is a Zierer Wave Swinger ride that’s themed around the Children of Lir of Irish mythology who were turned into swans by their jealous stepmother.
 It’s one of the new rides that opened in the new Tír na nÓg land.
 You probably know it as a swing ride, chair swing or chair-o-planes.
 Whatever you call it, it’s lots of fun.
+The ride is 12 metres tall and has 56 individual seats.
 The story of the Children of Lir is illustrated on the ride itself and looks pretty amazing.
+Because of its height, it also gives you a really good view of the intertwining coaster tracks next door.
+It’s a classic ride type but fits the new area perfectly.

 The Celtic Dreamer is a new addition to Emerald Park!
 The illustrations tell the story of the Children of Lir.